How to Navigate the Texas CBC SSCC Transition as a New Foster Parent

 What Community-Based Care Is and Why It Exists

-Texas Community-Based Care is a legislative initiative that shifts foster care services from DFPS — a state agency — to regional nonprofit contractors who manage everything from placement to licensing to services within a defined geographic area.
+Texas Community-Based Care is a legislative initiative that shifts foster-care service coordination from DFPS — a state agency — to regional nonprofit contractors who manage placement and, in later stages, additional case and kinship services within a defined geographic area.
+Home verification may still be handled through a private Child-Placing Agency.
 The theory is that regional contractors, embedded in local communities, can build better family support networks and reduce the caseload strain on state workers.

 In practice, this means the entity responsible for licensing you as a foster parent varies by county.
 In some Texas counties, it is still DFPS.
 In others, it is an SSCC.
 In CBC regions, if you contact DFPS first, you will often be told to contact the SSCC — after a delay that could have been avoided.